Chapter 5 Reliability

 2.5% 50% 97.5%

-Let’s look at the split-half reliabilities for the Stigma subscale.
+Let’s look at the split-half reliability coefficients for the Stigma subscale.

 splitSt #show the results of the analysis